ericoBandeira/ericoBandeira/README.md

 ### Hi there 👋

-Hey, my name is Érico I am gratuating in software engineering at the University of Brasilia (UnB) passionate about Web and Mobile development always in search of learning more!
+Hey, my name is Érico I am software engineering graduated from the University of Brasilia (UnB) passionate about Web and Mobile development always in search of learning more!

 #### 🛠 Languages and tools:<p>